netmod-wg/rfc8407bis/draft-ietf-netmod-rfc6020-iana-update.md

    This document amends the IANA guidance on the uniqueness of YANG module and submodule names.

-   This document updates RFC 6020.
+   The document updates RFC 6020 to clarify how modules and their revisions are handled by IANA.

 --- middle